Sengoku Basara: Adaptations

 The Sengoku Basara franchise has had several different forms of media.

 Notably, an anime series was planned and written by Yasuyuki Muto.
 The first anime, Sengoku Basara, started broadcasting in Japan on April 2, 2009.
 The series' sequel anime, titled Sengoku Basara II, began broadcast in Japan on July 11, 2010.
 Furthermore, the series' movie finale titled Sengoku Basara -The Last Party- was released in Japanese theaters on June 4, 2011.
 All three anime adaptations were licensed and published in the United States in 2012 by Funimation under the titles, Sengoku Basara: Samurai Kings, Sengoku Basara: Samurai Kings 2, and Sengoku Basara: Samurai Kings -The Last Party-.
-An anime based on Sengoku Basara 3 titled, Sengoku Basara Judge End, began broadcast in Japan on July 6, 2014, and was licensed and published in the United States in 2016 by Funimation under the title, Sengoku Basara: End of Judgement.
+An anime based on Sengoku Basara 3 titled Sengoku Basara Judge End, began broadcast in Japan on July 6, 2014, and was licensed and published in the United States in 2016 by Funimation under the title, Sengoku Basara: End of Judgement.
 Another anime titled, Gakuen Basara, based on the Gakuen Basara manga series, started broadcasting in Japan on October 4, 2018.

-Several manga adaptations of the series have been serialized in manga magazines, and later released in tankōbon format in Japan.
+Several manga adaptations of the series have been serialized in manga magazines, and were later released in tankōbon format in Japan.
 A manga adaptation of the second game was created by Yak Haibara.
 The four volume series, Sengoku Basara 2, was published in Japan from 2007-2009.
 It was published in the United States from 2012-2013 by UDON under the title Sengoku Basara: Samurai Legends.
-The title change was due to the Sengoku Basara 2 video game not being released in the United States.
-Kairi Shimotsuki created the first manga adaptation of the series, based on the first game, which was titled, Sengoku Basara Ranse Ranbu, and was released as a three volume series in 2006.
+The title change was due to the Sengoku Basara 2 video game not having been released in the United States.
+Kairi Shimotsuki created the first manga adaptation of the series, based on the first game, which was titled, Sengoku Basara Ranse Ranbu, and was released as a three-volume series in 2006.